 “Mrs. Merrick, why are you calling on the walkie-talkie?”

 “Reynaldo, listen carefully and do exactly as I say.
 The firm’s Tesla SUV will be approaching to leave for Milwaukee.
-Walk up to the vehicle and verify it is occupied with just mannequins.
+Please walk up to the vehicle and verify it is occupied with just mannequins.
 Give it a thumbs-up and open the gate.”

 “May I ask what is going on?”